Language selection

 The following is a list of physical security features that can be elaborated, as appropriate, in the document:

-Adequate personnel security measures facilitate the effective utilization of resources and is an essential mitigation tool to address threats posed by trusted insiders.
-Possession of an appropriate level of security clearance issued by Public Service and Procurement CanadaFootnote 33 is required for the key person within the applicant organization in whose name the licence will be issued, and all other personnel (employees and contractors) who will have access to the licensed facilities.
-Occasionally, equivalencies may be considered for representatives from foreign organizations, based on the rigour of the process adopted by such organizations at the time of recruitment and selection of their employees.
+Adequate personnel security measures facilitate the effective utilization of resources and are an essential mitigation tool to address a potential insider threat.
+Possession of the appropriate level of security clearance issued by Public Services and Procurement CanadaFootnote 37 is required for the key person within the Applicant organization in whose name the licence will be issued, and all other personnel (employees and contractors) who will have access to the licensed facilities.
+In specific cases, equivalencies may be considered for representatives from foreign organizations, based on the rigour of the process adopted by such organizations at the time of recruitment and selection of their employees.

 To achieve desired personnel security outcomes, three personnel security core methods are usually implemented to ensure employees and contractors are authorized to access the licensed facilities throughout all stages of their engagement with the licensed entity.
 These methods ensure personnel demonstrate integrity and honesty, specifically by, for instance:

-Some of the aspects that should be dealt with detail are as follows:
+Some of the aspects that should be addressed in detail are as follows:

 The plan(s) should elaborate on the approach and techniques used to guarantee information assurance.
-Issues/questions to take into consideration include:
+Issues or questions to consider include:

 Detailed answers to the following questions will help develop this portion of the document.